 The Australian Securities Investment Corporation (“ASIC”) investigations can be complex and take place over a considerable period of time.
 They can involve compulsory interviews for people suspected of committing offences.
 This could include company directors and accountants.

 If you or anybody in your corporation are subject to an investigation of this type, the earlier you seek legal representation, the better.
 Often, in our experience, negotiations at an early stage have led to favourable outcomes for people under investigation.

 Drugs and Violence

 Drug charges can range from the possession of small quantities of drugs, to trafficking of large commercial quantities and relate to cannabis, methamphetamine (Ice), heroin, GHB and cocaine.

 Whatever the charge, a finding of guilty in relation to drug charges is highly undesirable.
 It is important that you speak to an experienced drug offence lawyer prior to making any formal record of interview.

-Howden Saggers have offices conveniently located in Brisbane City and at Southport on the Gold Coast.
-We would welcome the opportunity to discuss your criminal matter further.
-Contact us today to speak to one of our criminal defence lawyers.
+Howden Saggers Lawyers have offices conveniently located in Brisbane City and in Southport on the Gold Coast.

 If you’ve been charged with a Criminal or Traffic Offence don’t risk your future and your livelihood.